wheatman/SSTGraph/README.md

 ## Compiler Support

-Both clang++ and g++ have been tested and should work completly, but the clang++ was the main compiler used.
+Both clang++ and g++ have been tested and should work completely, but the clang++ was the main compiler used.

 ## Running